armada-ths/old.armada.nu/content/registration.md

 Armada is more than a two day fair.
 If your company wants to host an event for KTH students, we are here to help.
 Why not present your company during a lecture, meet ambitious students during a case evening or mingle with your future employees at a relaxed AW?

-If you are interested in doing an event with us in 2022, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfCoX6eUL-6xfSmb0J-yTvh_eN28_rNDAnno_zK2XkS45-9Qg/viewform) and leave a comment about that you are interested in hosting an event.

 <br />

-### Event Weeks 2021
+### Event Weeks 2022

 THS Armada offers you a wide range of events to profile your organisation towards students who have a genuine interest in your company.
-You also have the opportunity to host your events on our themed days and focus days to engage and excite our students on those topics even more.
-The goal of Armada is to provide you with suitable talents for your organisation and to conduct events that give you and participants an unforgettable experience.
-The Event Weeks take place between the 1st of November 2021 and the 19th November 2021.
+During our event weeks, 31st Oct - 18th Nov, you will have the opportunity to show students what your company is like with a lecture or see them in action at a case evening.
+Maybe you’d like to join the Armada Run: race against students and show them that your organisation is the best!
+Or perhaps you’ll get the opportunity to present an event during our Focus Days, with the topics of interest being our Core Values: Sustainability and Diversity.
+To see all of the events we offer this year, make sure to look at the Event pages in our product catalogue and additional services catalogue.

+Is something missing in our options?
+We also offer Custom Events designed in collaboration with your organisation and THS Armada to create an event tailored to your needs and wishes.
+Reach out to your sales representative to discuss!
+The possibilities are endless…

 <a href="/assets/invitation/ArmadaEvents2021.pdf">
 <img src='/assets/Invitation/eventweeks2021.png' alt="Event Catalog 2021" width="50%" style="margin-left:25%"/>